namikazebadri/NextJsDockerBuild/README.md

 # NextJs Docker Image

-Build docker image for NextJs application
+Build docker image for NextJs application.

 ## Build Image
 To build image run this command (__change the tag name & version with your preferred tag name & version__).